BenjaminDecker/QuantumGameOfLife.jl/README.md

 ## Work with the REPL
 Julia uses a just-in-time compiler which takes extra time when the code is executed the first time.
 Subsequent executions will reuse the compiled functions and run a lot faster, even with different input parameters.
 However, when using the CLI script, the compiled functions are lost between executions and have to be recompiled every time.

-To prevent that, you might want to work from inside the julia REPL, especially if you plan to create many quick plots.
+To prevent that, you might want to work from inside the julia REPL, especially if you plan to run many quick simulations.

 To do that, first open the julia REPL
 ```bash
 julia